jmcerrejon/misapuntesde/src/2014/04/survive-to-the-back-week-with-a-raspberry-pi-irc-clients.md

 ---
 id: 393
 title: Survive to the Back Week with a Raspberry Pi.
 IRC clients
+description: Survive to the Back Week with a Raspberry Pi.
+IRC clients
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-04-30 09:45:21